-Constance Ephelia is a new but very smart resort in an amazing location on Mahe
+Constance Ephelia is a very smart resort in an amazing location on Mahe Island.

 Constance Ephelia Resort: Our full report

 Constance Ephelia Resort in the Seychelles stretches diagonally over the narrowest part of a small peninsula on Mahé Island's western coast.
 It overlooks two stunning beaches, a number of secluded coves, and Port Launay Marine National Park.
 It's a large resort by Seychelles standards, which promises high-quality accommodation, plenty of bars and dining options and a variety of activities!

 All suites and villas have complimentary WIFI, a TV, a Mac mini, iPod connection, DVD & CD player, a tea and coffee station, as well as en-suite bathrooms with a bath tub, a separate shower, double vanities and a hairdryer.
 There's a real choice of accommodation at Ephelia Resort: